jeff1evesque/raspberry-pi/README.md

 3276800000 bytes transferred in 650.881670 secs (5034402 bytes/sec)
 ```

-Once the USB flash drive contains a system partition, specifically the *Raspbian* operating system, the boot loader partition needs to know where this image is located.
+Once the USB flash drive contains a system partition, specifically the *Raspbian* operating system, the boot loader partition on the SD card, needs to know where this system partition is located.
 In terminal, open `cmdline.txt` from the earlier configured SD Card (boot partition):

 ```
 cd /Volumes/boot/